 DISTANCE: 17.2km return

 The West Coast is one of my favourite places that make me feel at home and excited about nature's best features.
 Alex Knob is on the tougher scale of these best NZ hikes but one that showcases the best of the West Coast’s flora and fauna, and arguably the best views of Franz Josef Glacier.
-This is one I believe is well worth taking the time and going the extra mile for!
+This is one New Zealand hike I believe is well worth taking the time and going the extra mile for!

 This walk begins on the right-hand side, 2km down Glacier Access Road which takes you to the base of Franz Josef Glacier, whereas an alternative walk takes you to the face of the glacier.
 The walk begins flat and through a beautiful goblin-like forest.
 The track divides and you can also detour on the Lake Wombat Track.
 Once you’ve passed the track division you’ll head up into the trees and start a gradual climb to the top.